bigOconstant/RustTetris/README.md

 # Rust Tetris

 This app aims to be a complete low level Tetris clone written in Rust and SDL2.
 It should have Scoring and game play similar to the NES version of the game.
+The code is bassed off of the typescript Tetris prototype I've previously written.Only with better game logic more consistent with the nes version of the game.
+You can see that version here [TypeScript Tetris](https://camccar.github.io/tetris/)

 ## Getting Started